Leo Fuld

 Lazarus 'Leo' Fuld (Yiddish: לעאָ פֿולד; Rotterdam, October 29, 1912 – Amsterdam, June 10, 1997) was a Dutch singer who specialised in Yiddish songs.

-Possessing an instantaneously recognizable voice, Fuld recorded throughout Europe and the Americas in many languages, including Yiddish, English, German, French, Hebrew and Dutch.
-His career after the war once again made his name popular throughout the world, and on the most prestigious night club and concert stages.
-At 83 he recorded his last record, claimed to be the Sergeant Pepper of Yiddish music.
+Fuld recorded throughout Europe and the Americas in several languages, including Yiddish, English, German, French, Hebrew, and Dutch.
+After World War II, he resumed his recording career and performed internationally at nightclubs and concert venues.
+At the age of 83, he released his final recording, which has been described as the Sergeant Pepper of Yiddish music.

 Early life

 Leo Fuld was the third of ten children from a poor Jewish family.
 His father, Louis Fuld, was a merchant in occasional goods.
 Fuld's talent for singing already showed at a young age during services in the synagogue.
 Fuld received a study grant for the Seminarium.
 His parents expected that the young Leo would develop into a 'chazzan', the chorister in the synagogue.
 On his sixteenth birthday, Fuld already began leading services in 'sjoels' in the province.
 At this time he would also sing secular music in bars.
 He made his debut in a Rotterdam bar where he sang sixty songs for one dollar.
 His initial successes led him to enter an audition at VARA-radio.
 Here he was taken on directly and made his debut beside Louis Davids.
 Fuld left for the United Kingdom in 1932 to audition at the BBC and was to become the first Dutch singer ever behind a BBC microphone.

 He was heard by the famous Jack Hylton, who signed the 19-year-old Fuld to a three-year contract with his celebrated band, which resulted in engagements in every important theatre in the British Isles and the Continent.
 In 1936 he was signed by Clifford C. Fischer for the French Casino in New York and later the Paramount Theatre on Broadway.
 As an International favorite, Fuld started to adapt Yiddish and Hebrew songs for inclusion in his repertoire.
 At the French Casino his biggest song was Rosinkes Mit Mandeln, and the great Al Jolson came back every night at "five to ten" just to catch his performance.